microsoft/reverse-proxy/docs/docfx/articles/http-client-config.md

 ## Introduction

-Each [Cluster](xref:Yarp.ReverseProxy.Configuration.ClusterConfig) has a dedicated [HttpMessageInvoker](https://docs.microsoft.com/dotnet/api/system.net.http.httpmessageinvoker) instance used to proxy requests to its [Destination](xref:Yarp.ReverseProxy.Configuration.DestinationConfig)s.
+Each [Cluster](xref:Yarp.ReverseProxy.Configuration.ClusterConfig) has a dedicated [HttpMessageInvoker](https://docs.microsoft.com/dotnet/api/system.net.http.httpmessageinvoker) instance used to forward requests to its [Destination](xref:Yarp.ReverseProxy.Configuration.DestinationConfig)s.
 The configuration is defined per cluster.
 On YARP startup, all clusters get new `HttpMessageInvoker` instances, however if later the cluster configuration gets changed the [IForwarderHttpClientFactory](xref:Yarp.ReverseProxy.Forwarder.IForwarderHttpClientFactory) will re-run and decide if it should create a new `HttpMessageInvoker` or keep using the existing one.
 The default `IForwarderHttpClientFactory` implementation creates a new `HttpMessageInvoker` when there are changes to the [HttpClientConfig](xref:Yarp.ReverseProxy.Configuration.HttpClientConfig).

 Properties of outgoing requests for a given cluster can be configured as well.
 They are defined in [ForwarderRequestConfig](xref:Yarp.ReverseProxy.Forwarder.ForwarderRequestConfig).